-335. Income Tax Procedure, Individuals.
-Cr.
-3. The methods and problems encountered in income determination for federal tax purposes.
+Income Tax Procedure, Individuals.
+335.

+The methods and problems encountered in income determination for federal tax purposes.
+202 with a grade of C or better prerequisite.

 340. Fundamentals of Nonprofit Accounting.

 As an introduction to budgetary and fund accounting as applied to arts/nonprofit agencies, this course is designed for majors in the arts and nonprofit management areas of concentration only.